Why I don't use generative LLMs, and nor should you

 4. You don't care about your privacy, the consequent power you're giving others over yourself, and the consequent erosion of our democracies.

-5. Really, you don't care about who or what you trample over, as long as you can get your fancy little toys, and satisfy peer pressure and FOMO.
+5. Really, you don't care about who or what you trample over, as long as you can get your fancy little toys and satisfy your peer pressure and FOMO.